We can help you with voluntary parent support, parent orders and offer advice and guidance.

 - build your resilience and self-esteem

-- develop your relationship with yourself and with your child in a relaxed and positive environment.
+- grow your relationship with yourself and with your child.
+It will take place in a relaxed and positive environment.

-We will focus on giving you the practical skills you need to look after yourselves as well as supporting your child to manage emotions and develop action plans for the future.
+We'll focus on giving you the practical skills you need to look after yourselves.
+It will also support your child to manage emotions and make action plans for the future.

 Sometimes, our service offers parenting support to parent(s) who do not wish to take it up.
 In this instance, and if a child is again before the court, these parents may be made subject to a Parenting Order.